shc558/wwyfcs/README.md

 ## What Would Your Favorite Character Say?
 WWYFCS is a deep learning based chatbot that impersonates Game of Thrones characters.
-Trained on the script of the beloved TV series, the chatbot is able to speak from the perspective of any character of your liking (technically).
+Trained on the script of the beloved TV series, the chatbot is able to speak from the perspective of any character of your liking (technically, but characters with more data to train may perform better).

-To try out the beta version of [Jon Snow bot].

 ### How was it built?